Last Update 10th May, 2017.

 If you know this already, I'm sorry.
 I just have to be very clear about this.
 The whole make money online industry is tainted with an expectation that building an online income is quick and easy.

-As I mention in my FREE 7-Day To Getting Started Email Course I spent years working as a Customer Service Representative in massive barn-style call centres back in my home city of Leeds, England.
+As I mention in my FREE 10-Day Getting Started Email Course I worked for years as a Customer Service Representative in massive barn-style call centres back in my home city of Leeds, England.
 I worked in home insurance, banking and even organising loft and cavity wall insulation installations.

-It took me 12 months to get to a point where my online income superseded the wage from my full-time job.
-It takes time.
-Some people can make it happen quicker, for others it takes longer.
-It all depends on what website niche you choose, how much you work at it and what support you get.
+It took me 12 months to get to a point where my online income superseded the wage from my full-time job and for you it might be longer.
+It takes time and it all depends on what website niche you choose, how much you work at it and what support you get.
+See How long does it take to make money with Wealthy Affiliate.

 A huge benefit of making money online with a blog is that the start up costs are very low.
 In most cases there's no premises to rent, no products to store and no staff to hire.
 Initially a $12 domain name maybe your only outlay until your blog starts to take money and you want to invest in logo and website design.
 Just keep this in mind.